observed.

 Friday, November 13th, 2015

+The blog alluded to my hypothetical friendship with Taylor Swift.
 I claimed that I was the inspiration for Bad Blood and owed her an apology.

 I used a real tragedy to highlight larger issues than celebrity feuds.